 Seven-card stud high-low split is a stud game which is played both high and low.
-A qualifier of 8-or-better for low applies to all high-low split games (unless a specific posting to the contrary is displayed).
-This means to win the low half of the pot, a player's hand at the showdown must have five cards of different ranks that are an eight or lower in rank.
-(An ace is the highest card and also the lowest card.)
-If there is no qualifying hand for low, the best high hand wins the whole pot.
+A qualifier of 8-or-better for low applies to all high-low split games, unless a specific posting to the contrary is displayed.
+The low card initiates the action on the first round, with an ace counting as a high card for this purpose.
+On subsequent rounds, the high hand initiates the action.
+If the high hand is tied, the first player clockwise from the dealer acts first.
+Fixed-limit games use the lower limit on third and fourth street and the upper limit on subsequent betting rounds, and an open pair does not affect the limit.
+Aces may be used for high or low.
+Straights and flushes do not affect the low value of a hand.
 A player may use any five cards to make the best high hand, and the same or any other grouping of five cards to make the best low hand.